Research

 Seagrass Strikes Back - Thermo-Priming for Marine Heatwave Resilience

-Funding: Seagrass Restoration Technology Development Initiative
+Funding: Seagrass Restoration Technology Development Initiative funded by the Mote Marine Laboratory and Florida Department of Environmental Protection

 Collaborators: Linda Walters (UCF), Carla Perscky (UCF)